 Image courtesy of Emma Moss

-Fear, anxiety and overwhelm may be at peak levels after the devastating events in Highland Park.
+Fear, anxiety and overwhelm overcome us all from time to time.
+The state of the world or of our communites can bring these feelings to the forefront.
 Below are 3 powerful but quick exercises you can do to help calm yourself.
 You can teach them to your kids or other people in your life who need help settling.

-These exercises were also published in an article Meggie wrote for the most recent issue of Our Evanston magazine.
 If you are struggling with anxiety and fear, it can be hard to think straight.
-Print out these exercises, or grab a copy of Our Evanston.
+Print out these exercises.
 Having the exercises printed out and laying around your house, office or car will remind you to do them in the moments when you need them most.

 Here are some easy exercises to help you in this practice: